 Mongeese don’t miss, making them a very deadly unit, so I decided on a conceptual change to a new unit type, which is in between hoplites and pillars.
 It adds a new strategic option that is different than simply using hoplites, and increases faction diversity.

-Rhino turret turn rate increased to make them more consistent when being microed.
+Rhino turret turn rate increased to make them more consistent when being microed, and they dont miss quite as often or shoot the floor as much.

 Explosion radius now shown with an indirect fire range indicator